B3none/csgo-retakes-autoplant/README.md

 # Retakes Autoplant
-Here's my version of the retakes autoplant which is a little more efficient than alternatives.
+Automatically plant the bomb at the start of the round.
+This will work with all versions of the retakes plugin.

 # Compiling
 To compile this plugin I'd recommend using the [web compiler](https://spider.limetech.io/).